eaton-lab/pedicularis-phylog/data/README.txt

 specializations and rapid range expansions](https://doi.org/10.1111/cla.12596)

 ### Eaton Lab data
-These data sheets are not checked in to the repository.
-They can be fetched from google drive or Eaton Lab servers.
+This data sheet is not checked in to the repository.
+It can be fetched from google drive or Eaton Lab servers.

 * eaton_lab_fieldnotes.csv - Up to date data sheet for Eaton Lab samples from the